 During Build Weeks, we advise students to match them to suitable math courses during the next block, ask students to reflect on their own growth and goals, and work on all-school challenges and games to build a sense of community.

 At various points throughout the year, we invite our community to come together for presentations of student work.
 In December, our upper-class students begin showcasing their independent studies and projects.
 The entire school participates in a math symposium in the second half of the year that is equal parts research, problem solving, and multi-modal communication skills.
 We conclude the school year with an event featuring student work from our morning courses.

-The day at Proof School starts at 9:20am and ends at 3:40pm.
-Our day is timed to public transportation schedules (BART, CalTrain, and the various ferries) to allow for commutes.
-Students are welcome in the building from 8:30am to 5:00pm.
+The day at Proof School starts at 9:25am and ends at 3:40pm.
+Our day is timed to public transportation schedules to allow for commutes.
+Students are welcome in the building from 8:30am to 4:20pm.

 Students take four morning courses per block.
-They meet on alternate mornings (MW or TTH) in class meetings lasting 70 - 90 minutes.
+They meet on alternate mornings (MTh or TF) in class meetings lasting 80 minutes.
 This allows students and teachers to explore, learn, and work in a substantive and sustained way, without the typical disruption of resettling into a new classroom every 45 minutes.
 Combined with Flex Fridays, Build Week projects, academic clubs, and our special speaker series, each morning course meets for an average of 220 minutes per week.

 Lunch is a key time for us to interact as a community, pursue our particular interests, have fun, and work one-on-one.
-Twice a week, students participate in clubs during a longer lunch period, and we often devote part of lunch to special workshops or speakers.
+During our long lunch periods, students participate in clubs once a week, activity period three times a week, and school meetings once a week.